-In recent years, impact investing has come to the fore as a new arena making both options a reality.
+In recent years, impact investing has come to the fore as a new arena in which to make both options a reality.
 According to the Global Impact Investing Network, impact investing refers to investments “made into companies, organizations, and funds with the intention to generate a measurable, beneficial social or environmental impact alongside a financial return”.
 By investing in products and companies that strive to make a positive difference and attempt to solve the hardest global problems, impact investing is a means by which people can invest their money responsibly — both for themselves and for the greater good of the world.

 Andrei Cherny, the Founder and CEO of the impact investing firm Aspiration.com, has spent the past two decades working to align social good with financial gain.
 A former Clinton White House aide, Mr. Cherny was the youngest White House speechwriter in American history.
 He was involved early on in the fight to launch the Consumer Financial Protection Bureau, working with Elizabeth Warren in response to the financial crisis of 2007–08 and the subsequent Great Recession.